csucu/onionspread/README.md

 Currently under development.
 Only supports v2 for now, but working on v3.

 ### Configuration:
-The configurate file follows the following format:
+The configuration file follows the following format:
 ```
 {
   "Services" : [